THE PUBLIC THEATER AND INTERNATIONAL RESCUE COMMITTEE PRESENT

-Doors will open at 6:45 p.m. and at that time a naturalization ceremony for brand new citizens will take place for the first time ever on the Delacorte stage, led by U.S. Secretary of Homeland Security Jeh Johnson.
+Doors will open at 6:45 p.m. and at that time a naturalization ceremony for brand new citizens will take place for the first time on the Delacorte stage, led by U.S. Secretary of Homeland Security Jeh Johnson.
 The Forum program will begin at 7:30 p.m. and highlights of the evening will include F. Murray Abraham reading Shakespeare’s incendiary plea for refugees from Sir Thomas More, a performance of a song by K’naan, Michael Cerveris performing “Better Angels” from Tom Kitt’s new musical The Visitor, Hoon Lee reading David Henry Hwang, a chorus of New York City schoolchildren reading Emma Lazarus’ “The New Colossus,” Kwame Kwei-Armah reading John Winthrop’s “A Model of Christian Charity,” Natalie Cortez performing “There Is a Child” from The Public’s Giant, and more.

 “As we prepare to celebrate World Refugee Day in just under a month, it is important to remember the myriad gifts refugees have brought to this country and the world,” said International Rescue Committee President and CEO David Miliband.
 “The IRC is proud to partner with The Public on this amazing night that will showcase the talent of longstanding refugees now at the top of their professions and welcome home new ones who may just become the next big thing.”

-Free Public Forum tickets will be distributed, two per person (age 5+), at the Delacorte Theater in Central Park beginning at 12:00 p.m. on the day of the Forum.
+Free Public Forum tickets will be distributed, two per person (age 5+), at the Delacorte Theater in Central Park, beginning at noon on the day of the Forum.
 For more ticket information please visit www.publictheater.org.
 The Public continues its partnership with TodayTix, who will now be offering the exclusive Mobile Ticket Lottery for Free Shakespeare in the Park, replacing the virtual lottery from previous years.
 Public Forum tickets will be distributed by random mobile lottery on the TodayTix app on Monday, June 20.
-The Public’s Delacorte Theater is accessible by entering at 81st Street and Central Park West, or 79th Street and Fifth Avenue.
+The Public’s Delacorte Theater is accessible by entering 81st Street and Central Park West, or 79th Street and Fifth Avenue.

 Public Forum WELCOME HOME: A CELEBRATION OF WORLD REFUGEE DAY is made possible by a grant from the Stavros Niarchos Foundation.